astrohart/xyLOGIX.Api.Data.Iterators/xyLOGIX.Api.Data.Iterators/README.md

 ##### Summary

-Gets or sets a value indicating whether the last page of paginated data has been read from the data quote.
+Gets or sets a value indicating whether the last page of paginated data has been read from the data source.

 <a name='P-xyLOGIX-Api-Data-Iterators-IteratorBase`1-PageSize'></a>
 ### PageSize `property`